Kerala 12th Preparation 2026: Tips, Strategy & Guide

 By Salviya Antony, Senior Executive - Content

 Kerala Plus Two Exams Preparation 2026: We have provided some Kerala plus two exam preparation tips 2026 on this page.
 Students are advised to follow these tips so that they can score high marks in the Kerala 12th exam 2026.
 Through proper planning and hard work, one can easily achieve high score in the Kerala plus two exam.
 They should also practice the previous year Kerala plus two question papers and enhance their preparation to the next level.
-The Kerala 12th board exam 2026 will be conducted in March 2026 in offline mode.
+The Directorate of Higher Secondary Education (DHSE) will conduct the Kerala Plus Two exam 2026 from March 6 to 28, 2026

-To prepare better and score well in the Kerala DHSE examinations, candidates should make timetable to work on their strong and weak subjects.
-They should complete entire Kerala DHSE syllabus for class 12 at least two months before the exams, so they are able to devote remaining time to revise and practice with Kerala DHSE question papers.
+To prepare better and score well in the Kerala DHSE examinations 2026, candidates should make timetable to work on their strong and weak subjects.
+They should complete entire Kerala DHSE syllabus 2026 for class 12 at least two months before the exams, so they are able to devote remaining time to revise and practice with Kerala DHSE sample question papers 2026.

 Table of contents